Top 10 Hindi hacks

 As Hindi is a living language, it is constantly evolving.
 This means that it "borrows" words from other languages from time to time, most noticeably from Sanskrit (for all Buddhism-related vocabulary) and English.
 These terms --called "loanwords", -- are largely translated phonetically from their original language since the concept of said item or thoughts were created by the culture or country of origins.

 Let's take a look at some of the loanwords.
 As you will notice, some of these "English" phrases have actually been traveling across different cultures and even continents!
-Don't forget to give them a try:
+Give them a try with Rocket Record!